Accounting Standard – AS 29

 (a) a possible obligation that arises from past events and the existence of which will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the enterprise; or

-(b) a present obligation that arises from past events but is not recognised because:
+(b) a present obligation that arises from past events but is not recognized because:

 (i) it is not probable that an outflow of resources embodying economic benefits will be required to settle the obligation; or